 Why and How I Got Here

 Since I was a child I have been enamored with wildlife.
 My entire professional and educational careers have been oriented toward understanding and communicating stakeholder perspectives on all sides of many issues to find solutions.
-Now I get to apply that passion and all my experiences, along with my film and multimedia skills, to explore human-wildlife conflict issues with you, to meet all of the experts and people out there and to tell their stories.
-Join me on my dream journey and join WildSides as we take documentary projects to a new place!
+Now I get to apply that passion and all my experiences, along with my film and multimedia skills, to explore human-wildlife conflict and common ground issues with you.
+I get to meet experts, people and wildlife and help share their stories.
+Join me on my dream journey and join WildSides as we take documentary and educational multimedia projects to a new place!

 Jeff is the founder and President of WildSides.
 His goal is to use his background in policy, economics, business, higher education and documentary journalism to cover human-wildlife conflict issues like they've never been covered before.
 He has worked in many different sectors and has always emphasized stakeholder engagement and understanding.